 Our trade accounts receivables potentially expose us to a concentration of credit risk with our major customers.
-For fiscal 2015, one major customer accounted for 24.6% of total revenues, and as of June 30, 2015 this same customer accounted for approximately 30% of our consolidated trade receivables balance.
+For fiscal 2016, three major customers accounted for 32.5% of total revenues, and as of June 30, 2016 these same customers accounted for approximately 35.4% of our consolidated trade receivables balance.
 We currently do not foresee a credit risk associated with these receivables.
-In fiscal 2014, one major customer accounted for 19.1% of total revenues and in fiscal 2013, no single customer accounted for more than 10% of total revenues.
+In fiscal 2015 and 2014, one major customer accounted for 24.6% and 19.1%, of our total revenues, respectively.